Scorecard Research Beacon

 (MORE: Sad Santa Letters Tell of Economic Woes, USPS Says)

 A few years ago, the program was offered in New York as a trial run.
-This time around, however, helpers will be able to access letters from underprivileged children and families in 15 U.S. cities.
+This time around, however, helpers will be able to access letters from underprivileged children and families around the country.

 PHOTO: In this Dec.
 5, 2017, file photo, volunteers comb through letters to Santa written by needy kids at the post office in Los Angeles.